 - You may confirm your opt-out status prior to the applicable deadline by contacting your campus Benefits Plan office

-- yes – you have one opportunity each year to purchase family coverage for your spouse and/or dependent(s) by completing the online family add-on application form and paying the family coverage fee
+- yes – you have one opportunity each year (during your enrollment semester) to purchase family coverage for your spouse and/or dependent(s)

 - Applicable deadlines: